nigelhorne/SEO-Inspector/README.md

 ## new(%args)

 Create a new inspector object.
-Accepts optional `url` argument.
+Accepts optional `url` and `plugin_dirs` arguments.
+If `plugin_dirs` isn't given, it tries hard to find the right place.

 ## load\_plugins